 My two cents: join as your personal profile, not your business page.
 No one knows who is behind the logo of a business page and you won’t likely get the traction you would when people see a real human on the other side of a post or comment.

 Friends, I wanted to be succinct here, but there are so, so many ideas I have for you!
-We’ve gotten a ton of feedback from our community that the 90-Day Local Launch program needs to be available through a digital learning platform and we HEAR you.
-We’ll be taking topics just like this and breaking them into weekly action items.
-Similar to this post, we’ll add dozens of examples, prompts to use in your own Facebook Group, how to use Facebook Groups for Ambassadors, and so. much. more.
+We’ve gotten a ton of feedback from our community that the Local Business Foundations program is a fantastic digital resource.
+In the course, we take topics just like this and break them into weekly action items.
+Similar to this post, we add dozens of examples, prompts to use in your own Facebook Group, how to use Facebook Groups for Ambassadors, and so. much. more.

 Be sure to sign up for our Tuesday Traffic Tips below so you can be the first to know about this digital program launch.
 If you’re new to the tips, you’ll be glad you signed up because it’s all about taking people and moving them through your digital sales funnel so they go from never having heard about you to buyer to loyal customer.